-A week ago, during one of our frequent WhatsApp conversations, my childhood friend, Nitesh, sent me this picture of a piece of paper he found in a fortune cookie.
+A week ago, during one of our frequent WhatsApp conversations, a childhood friend, sent me this picture of a piece of paper he found in a fortune cookie.

 For those of you who don’t know, fortune cookie is a common after-meal treat served in the United States.
 It’s a cookie with a piece of paper inside with your, ahem, fortune printed on it. 🙂

-The exchange prompted a discussion about Nitesh’s stock portfolio and I learned, to my delight, that he had been doing pretty well.
+The exchange prompted a discussion about his stock portfolio and I learned, to my delight, that he had been doing pretty well.

 Now let me give you some background about him.
-He is a Software Engineer and now is successfully running his own company Padlet in US.
+He is a Software Engineer and now is successfully running his own company in the US.
 He has always been a “techie”, and, like most of us has zero finance background.
-He doesn’t have time and interest in watching CNBC all day or reading investment blogs.
+He doesn’t have time and interest in watching business news all day or reading investment blogs.

 So how does he manage to do well?

 It turns out, he is a typical Stable Investor. 🙂